 The method that I’ve developed allows for certainty, but I’m not going to disclose proprietary info here.
 I will give general advice that will allow thoughtful fitters and cyclists to improve their current situation.

 Firstly, start with arch support.
-In terms of proprioceptive clarity, arch support is typically worth between 1 cleat wedge and 3 cleat wedges; sometimes more depending on how much arch drop or distortion occurs under load.
+In terms of proprioceptive clarity, arch support is typically worth between 1 cleat or heel wedge and 3 cleat or heel wedges; sometimes more, depending on how much arch drop or distortion occurs under load.
 So if cleat wedges do the job from a proprioceptive point of view, why bother with arch support at all?

 How much arch support does a rider need?